 The highlight of this place was papa a la huancaina for our starter.
 This is a Peruvian speciality of sliced potatoes in a creamy sauce of cheese, milk and spices.
 My main was tasty, too – beef steak served with chips, fried plantain, a fried egg and salad.

-We spent two days in Cusco acclimatising to the altitude before hiking the Inca Trail.
+We spent two days in Cusco acclimatising to the altitude before hiking the Inca Trail with G Adventures.
 We stayed in the pretty district of San Blas, full of stony steps, colourful buildings, great city views, and most importantly, lots of places to eat!

 The menús here were quite different to other cities.
 They tended to be a bit more pricey (typically 15 to 20 soles), but offered slightly classier dishes with more variety.
 For example, on the first day we had vegetable lasagne and a strange fruit smoothie drink in an arty menú restaurant.

 We found a gem of a menú in Cusco after returning from the Inca Trail, again in San Blas – Granja Heidi.
 With an upstairs balcony overlooking the city, we paid 15 soles each for two courses and a drink.
 Lisa took the opportunity to try some Alpaca steak, which has a similar taste to beef but is much leaner, while I ordered spaghetti and pesto.
 For a drink we had refreshing homemade lemonade.

 We didn’t end up trying guinea pig, which is a very popular delicacy in Cusco – we couldn’t find it for any cheaper than 35 soles each, and it certainly wasn’t offered in any menús.